 - Make sure you’re comfortable and well supported with pillows.
 Lean back rather than sit upright.

 - Place your baby on your bare chest between your breasts, facing you.
 Gravity will help keep her in position.
 It’s best if your baby is awake but not crying – if she’s crying, calm her first, perhaps by letting her suck your finger.

 - When calm, your baby will begin to follow his instincts.
-He will start to move towards one breast.
+He’ll start to move towards one breast.
 Support your baby behind his shoulders and under his bottom (hold his head only if he needs it).
 Let him move to where he’s trying to go – towards your nipple.
-He knows where to go!
+He knows where to go.
 Your job is to keep him calm.
 You can help him by moving his whole body a little if necessary.

 - Your baby will most likely position herself on an angle, with her mouth near your nipple and her feet supported by your thigh or lap.

-- When your baby is just below your nipple, he’ll dig his chin into your breast, reach up with an open mouth and attach to the breast.
+- When your baby is just below your nipple, he’ll dig his chin into your breast, reach up with an open mouth, attach to the breast and start sucking.

 - If you’ve had a caesarean section, gently encourage your baby to move her legs and body to one side of you, so she doesn’t kick or lie on your wound.
 Use a pillow next to you to support her legs and feet.

 - You can provide support behind your baby’s shoulders and bring his bottom in closer to your body if you need to.

 The more traditional technique of ‘mother-led’ attachment works for many mothers and babies.
-This technique can also be used once breastfeeding is well established.
+You can also use this technique once you’re going well with breastfeeding.

 Here are the basic steps for this technique: